Florian-40/CellSegm/README.md

 ## Reference and citation

-If you use COp-Net in your work, please cite the following publication:
+For detailed information about the model architecture and training process, refer to the following publication :

 F. Robert, A. Calovoulos, L. Facq, F. Decoeur, E. Gontier, C. F. Grosset, and B. Denis de Senneville, "Enhancing Cell Instance Segmentation in Scanning Electron Microscopy Images via a Deep Contour Closing Operator," arXiv preprint, 2024.
 Available at: [https://arxiv.org/abs/2407.15817](https://arxiv.org/abs/2407.15817)

+If you use COp-Net in your work, please cite the following publication:

 ```bibtex
 @article{robert2024,